 This information is aimed at the young people who are visiting Bowles.
-Answers to all your questions can be found here.
-There are also links and information that can be used back at school in the classroom
+Answers to a lot of your questions can be found here.
+There are also links and information that can be used back at school in the classroom.

 What activities are we doing?